Aiven-Labs/the-5-types-of-database/slides.typ

   == When to use a document database

   - Fast, scalable full text search

   - Storage of indexable JSON documents

-  - In the case of OpenSearch, sophisticated analytics visualisation ]
+  - OpenSearch: sophisticated analytics visualisation ]

 #slide[